pwalsh/openbudgets/docs/guide/start.rst

 We are going to setup the project in a new Python virtual environment.

-If you are not familiar wth virtualenv or virtualenvwrapper, see the following article:
+If you are not familiar with virtualenv or virtualenvwrapper, see the following article:

 http://docs.python-guide.org/en/latest/dev/virtualenvs/